 Interested in becoming an actuary?
-Here we discuss the wide range of opportunities open to students to gain an insight into the profession, how to get involved and how to make the most of these opportunities.
+Here we discuss everything you need to know about actuarial internships and the wide range of opportunities open to students to gain an insight into the profession, how to get involved and how to make the most of these opportunities.

 Actuaries work in many different fields – pensions, insurance and investment to name just a few – and the work involved in each area is very different.
 Companies recognise that choosing an actuarial path to go down is just as important a decision for your career as the decision to become an actuary in the first place.
 Many companies are therefore offering opportunities to gain insight and work experience to help you find the right path, whilst acquiring invaluable experience to help build a strong application for any jobs you apply for in the future.